-With uncertainty over which countries will take holidaymakers from abroad, it’s looking set to be a season of staycations, with loosening lockdown restrictions in some areas making it possible to visit relatives and go on camping and hiking trips.
+With uncertainty over which countries will take holidaymakers from abroad this summer, it’s looking set to be a season of staycations, with loosening lockdown restrictions in some areas making it possible to visit relatives and go on camping and hiking trips.
 Property Reporter recently reported a surge in demand for purchasing holiday homes to let, with beach resorts especially popular.

 With the potential for road trips and in-country holidays back on the horizon, we anticipate a surge in post-lockdown requests for service – as well as potentially an increase in breakdowns as vehicles are taken on a long run for the first time.
 This month, the Autodata technical team goes through the services you should offer for your customers’ vehicles.

 Tyres – Autodata sees most demand for tyre data in early winter as customers change into winter tyres – but lack of use can also damage tyres if they are left to stand without being rotated, as consistent pressure on one angle leads to flat-spotting; where part of the tyre flattens where it’s in contact with the ground.
 Where a vehicle has been stationery under vehicle load for a month or more this can lead to semi-permanent flat-spotting; causing vibration, inconsistent handling and even a puncture.

 Tyres are becoming as high-tech as the rest of the modern vehicle, with wirelessly updated TPMS sensors inside the tyre powered by a small non-replaceable battery.
 TPMS sensors aren’t foolproof and can be triggered by driving over a pothole or road calming measure.
 Often the TPMS indicator light can be reset by driving the car at 50mph for 10 minutes.
 Failing that, the following methods are likely to be effective:

 - Disconnect the battery; turn the ignition key to ‘On’ and actuate the horn.
 This will discharge remaining power in the vehicle circuit.
 Reconnect the battery.